 If you’re just starting or if you find the 10 or 7-steps to be a bit overwhelming, which for many it is, a 5-step Korean skincare routine is a great place to begin as it will only include a few additional steps beyond washing off your makeup.

-It’s also great if your on a tight budget and if you can’t see yourself cleansing twice a day, EVERYDAY.
-Not to mention if you don’t have the time nor energy – however, convenience is just part of the appeal to the 5-step regimen.
+It’s also great if your on a tight budget and if you can’t see yourself cleansing twice a day, every day.
+Not to mention if you don’t have the time nor energy – but, convenience is just part of the appeal to the 5-step regimen.

 Hydrates and Protects

 A 5-step Korean skincare routine covers enough steps – a double cleanse, toner, treatments, moisturizer, SPF – to ensure your skin is hydrated and protected from the sun, which are two foundational ideas to Korean skincare.